con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	bye ba] VM; byed pa NyiGyu
 >> 	mngon par rtogs] VM; mngon par rtog NyiGyu

-Dispatching some ten million buddha bodies
+Dispatching countless sets of some ten million
-With emanations inconceivable,
+Embodiments of emanating buddhas,
 The final realisation of all moments,
-Knowing for every mind each moment’s object, (134)
+Who knows for every mind each moment’s object, (134)

 * 134ab, ameya*: There is some disagreement in the ancient translation and the Kangyur translation about where to connected the word *ameya*.
-Our translation free, and perhaps can be improved.
 VV, and similarly the Kangyur translation, analyse the compound: 'Dispatching ten million bodies of emanations of countless buddhas'.
-The ancient translation appears to connect *ameya* with *koṭi*.
+The ancient translation appears to connect *ameya* with *koṭi* and hence the current English translation.

 > nānāyānanayopāyajagadarthavibhāvakaḥ |